MIRTK/BAtCh/README.md

 =============

-Clone this repository into a **workflow** subdirectory next to the directories containing the MR images and segmentation label maps.
-For example, run the following commands to create a new directory for the construction of new brain atlas.
+Clone this repository into a **workflow** subdirectory next to the directories containing the individual MR images and corresponding segmentation label maps.
+For example, run the following commands to create a new directory for the construction of a new brain atlas.

 ```shell
 mkdir BrainAtlas && cd BrainAtlas